Pradyum1999/Pradyum1999.github.io/index.md

 * **Inter-IIT** (Dec'19) Overall First-runner up; First position in Improv.
 I was the part of core team, leading dramatics contingent, the largest contingent from IITB (60 strong).
 {: .text-justify}

-I am Pradyum Soni, a senior undergraduate at IIT Bombay.
+I am Pradyum Soni, a senior undergraduate at **IIT Bombay**.
 I'll be graduating with a B.Tech. in Chemical Engineering in July '21.
 Throughout my stay at IITB, I have explored several engineering disciplines and have become highly interested in Artificial Intelligence and Data Science.
 I have done several projects and internship that has equipped me to step into the industry.
 {: .text-justify}

 During my stay at IITB, I was part of various institute bodies like